zooba/pymsbuild/README.md

 will find all of your files flattened.
 Recursive wildcards, while partially supported, are not going to work!

-Also note that if you do not specify the `source=` named argument, all source paths are relative to the configuration file.
+Also note that without a `source=` named argument, all source paths are relative to the configuration file.

 # pyproject.toml file